Connect

 Once I’ve imported my Fedora VM, I can press the e key to edit it.

-I can make oodles of other changes, too, as well as perform actions on stopped or running VMs.
-Pressing
+You can make many other changes, too, as well as perform actions on stopped or running VMs.

 • i edits network settings, including port forwarding rules